orels1/shaders.orels.sh/src/pages/docs/toon/v2/index.md

 ![Toon Shader Decals Colors](/img/docs/toon/v2/toon-decals-colors.png "Toon Shader Decals Colors")

+- Blend Mode: Controls how the decal is blended with the base texture
+  - Replace: Simply pastes the decal on top of the original surface
+  - Add: Performs an additive blend
+  - Multiply: Multiplies the base surface color by the decal.
+Can produce interesting results when combined with the **Multiply By Albedo** slider
+  - Overlay: Blends using an Overlay method, values below 0.5 will darken the surface, and above 0.5 will brighten it
 - Tint: Controls the tint of the decal
 - Multiply By Albedo: Controls the amount of albedo tint applied to the decal
   - Very useful when using decals that use tiled textures and simple color albedo.
 This way you can hue shift multiple different decal layers at once via albedo hue shift